blessingekwere/Data-Professional-Survey-analysis/README.md

 ![](https://github.com/blessingekwere/Data-Professional-Survey-analysis/blob/main/Responses%20by%20day.png)
 ##### Responses by day

-*	In terms of age groups, individuals aged 18-34 earned the highest total average salary, totaling $25.08M.
-This was followed by ages 35-49 with $7.71M.
-The age groups 50-64, 65-79, and 80-92 earned $0.9M, $0.02M, and $0.02M respectively.
+*	In terms of age categorization, individuals aged 18-34 who were categorized as "Young Adults" earned the highest average salary, totaling $25.08M.
+This was followed by individuls aged 35-54 who were categorized as "Middle-aged Adults" with $8.62M and then followed by individuls aged 55 and above who were categorized as "Older Adults" with $0.04M
 ![](https://github.com/blessingekwere/Data-Professional-Survey-analysis/blob/main/Average%20salary%20by%20age%20range.png)
 ##### Sum of average salary by age range